1.4 License Maintenance and Renewal

 Inactive Status

-Licensees must notify GREC within 30 days of:
+Licensees must notify GREC within 30 days of any change to:

 Reciprocity with Other States